Who's Behind Listverse?

 First appeared in: Lost (2004)

-“The Island” is the major setting of a six seasons long television show, as well as a video game that featured time travel, slave ships, supernatural monsters, large deadly non-native-to-the-island animals, hidden treasures, scary scientists, potential to sink into the ocean, super villains, references to antiquity, etc. i.e. just about as much of a combination of the various aspects of the remaining islands rolled into one.
+“The Island” is the major setting of the six-season-long television show Lost, as well as a video game that featured time travel, slave ships, supernatural monsters, large deadly non-native-to-the-island animals, hidden treasures, scary scientists, potential to sink into the ocean, supervillains, references to antiquity, etc.—just about as much of a combination of the various aspects of the remaining islands rolled into one.

 First appeared in: Mortal Kombat (1992)

-Shang Tsung’s Island appears as the tournament setting in a video game version of the secret martial arts tournament – a premise seen in such earlier films as Enter the Dragon.
-It adds much more in the way of the supernatural, and, in 1995, resurfaced in the theatrically released film version.
-Shang Tsung is a powerful and deadly wizard, and primary antagonist in the series, and is a shapeshifter who absorbs the souls of those he slays in order to maintain his youth and power.
+Shang Tsung’s Island appears as the tournament setting in a video game version of the secret martial arts tournament—a premise seen in such earlier films as Enter the Dragon.
+It adds much more in the way of the supernatural and, in 1995, resurfaced in the theatrically released film version.
+Shang Tsung is a powerful and deadly wizard and the primary antagonist in the series.
+He is a shapeshifter who absorbs the souls of those he slays to maintain his youth and power.

 First appeared in: Jurassic Park (1990)

 For the film, Spielberg used the island of Kauai as a stand-in for Isla Nublar (intended to mean “Cloud Island” in Spanish).
 Aside from serving as the primary location of a blockbuster film and novel, Isla Nublar is perhaps the only island people can actually visit, in a manner of speaking, due to its replication as one of the Islands of Adventure at Universal Orlando.